Projects and Activities

 DH Workshops

 As a part of our unit on digital pedagogy, Praxis design (and sometimes deliver) their own lightweight introductions to digital humanities methods.
 The result is a teach-to-learn activity where they develop creative new ways to deliver digital humanities instruction while reflecting on the pedagogies they employ.
 The following blog posts represent a sampling of the teaching done by students during the unit.
+Brandon co-authored a piece with a recent cohort on the pedagogy unit that was published on the Journal of Interactive Technology and Pedagogy entitled “A Way In: Digital Pedagogy Training with Speculative, Low-Tech Workshops.”

 Named Projects